NnakwueKenny/100-days-of-code/r1-log.md

 ### R1D8
 Continued learning CSS Grid and Flexbox.
 Still, more improvements on the previous day's work.
 Still need more time to fully understand the whole concept of CSS grid; but, I hope to learn on-the-project.

+### R1D9
+Started a new project: a simple calculator.
+Struggled with building the UI, but I am satisfied with what I designed.